 Further it has been suggested ( Strauss et al ) that the traditional ekg criteria for LBBB need to be replaced with critieria that make the diagnosis much more specific and therefore useful in predicting response from CRT.The QRS duration should be 0.14 seconds for men and 0.13 for women and there should be a double humped QRS either in lead i and AVL or V5 and V6 ( i.e. 2 contiguous leads) .Using the old criteria,according to Strauss, lead to overdiagnosis of true LBBB and included patients who actually had LVH ( left ventricular hypertrophy) and left anterior hemiblock).
 It was suggested that patients with "true "LBBB" by EKG are the ones who are likely to benefit from cardiac resynchronization therapy (CRT).

-However, results from Denmark and Pittsburgh by Dr. Niels Risum (2) indicated that the sine qua non of "true" LBBB is not necessarily the EKG pattern but rather the mechanical activation pattern ( basically delayed left ventricular activation )which they described in terms of 2D strain echocardiography and that neither the supposedly specific Strauss criteria nor the traditional criteria did not always indicate which patients would have that contraction pattern and would therefore be more likely respond to CRT.See end note # 1for Risum criteria:
+However, results from Denmark and Pittsburgh by Dr. Niels Risum (2) indicated that the sine qua non of "true" LBBB is not necessarily the EKG pattern but rather the mechanical activation pattern ( basically delayed left ventricular activation )which they described in terms of 2D strain echocardiography and that neither the supposedly specific Strauss criteria nor the traditional criteria always would indicate which patients would have that contraction pattern and would therefore be more likely respond to CRT.See end note # 1for Risum criteria:

 Risum and colleagues content that all patients with LBBB diagnosed on EKG do not have delayed left ventricular activation which correspond to their criteria for "classic" LBBB activation pattern.